A Guide to British Pub Grub

 Toad in the Hole

-Not as strange as it sounds and certainly nothing to do with toads.
+Not as strange as it sounds and certainly has nothing to do with toads.
 This is another sausage dish, but this time the sausages are baked in Yorkshire pudding batter.
 It’s served with loads of gravy and fresh vegetables.

 Fisherman’s Pie